DustCar/Unreal-Gaming-Programming-Notes/README.md

 *_Note: As the name suggests, this camera shake is client-side and will only affect the player's screen.
 To use a camera shake that affects the world, look into `UCameraShakeBase::StartShake()` and do some research._

+## Animations
+### Skeletal Animations
+When it comes to Animating Character movement, having a **Skeleton Asset** and using that as the basis for the animation is really beneficial since using a Skeleton allows you to tie multiple meshes to the same set of animations on that Skeleton.
+Allows you to share multiple animations between different meshes.

+An example of where Skeletal Animation comes in handy is when you are creating multiple characters with different abilities.
+Instead of reanimating the basic movements like walking, weapon holding, jumping, etc., you can just use a Skeleton (or subclass a Skeleton) so that those basic movements are shared across characters.

 ## Blueprints Tips and Tricks
 - For node connection management, you can add "Reroute Nodes" from the node menu when Right-Clicking.
 - To disconnect a node connection, hold **Ctrl** and **Left-Click** the wire.